 4.4 Induced soil acidity

 If left unchecked, soil acidification reduces pasture and crop growth, and can lead to a decline in vegetative cover and agricultural production.
-Soils affected by acidification extending into the subsoil layers pose serious problems for root development for plants and are difficult and costly to remediate (Pratley & Robertson 1998).
-As soil acidity becomes more severe, its impacts begin to extend beyond agricultural production, affecting plant vigour, reducing transpiration, and allowing more water to leak past the root zone.
-This contributes to waterlogging, groundwater recharge, dryland salinity, nitrate pollution of ground water, soil erosion, phosphate leakage into streams and damage to roads from rising watertables (NSW Agriculture 2001a).
+As soil acidity becomes more severe, its impacts begin to extend beyond agricultural production, contributing to waterlogging, groundwater recharge, dryland salinity, nitrate pollution of groundwater, phosphate leakage into streams, and damage to roads from rising water tables (EPA 2003).
+There is also evidence that the bioavailability of cadmium may have links to soil acidity (SCOPE 2000).

-Between 16 and 20 million hectares of agricultural land in NSW is currently estimated to be affected by acidic topsoils (NLWRA 2001a).
-As Map 4.5 shows, acid soils are mostly concentrated in a broad band extending southwards from the Central Tablelands.
-They are found in the prime cropping and pastoral zones of the Central and Southern Slopes under irrigation or in high rainfall areas (Helyar et al. 1990).
+Acid soils are mostly concentrated in a broad band extending southwards from the Central Tablelands, in the prime cropping and pastoral zones of the Central and Southern slopes under irrigation, or in high rainfall areas (Helyar et al. 1990).
 Significant areas also occur on the North Coast where nitrogen-based fertilisers have been extensively used.
-Notable acidity occurs around Bathurst, Braidwood, Bega, Grafton and areas in the Central West, as well as the Northern Tablelands districts.
+Notable acidity occurs on granite soils around Bathurst, Braidwood, Bega and Grafton and areas in the Central West and Northern Tablelands.
+An additional 5–17 million hectares of NSW agricultural land is predicted to become moderately acidic (pH less than 5.5) within 10 years (NLWRA 2001).
+A further 8–22 million hectares is expected to reach highly acidic levels (pH less than 4.8) over the same period.

-Map 4.5: Surface soil pH and acidification hazard for agricultural land in NSW
+Map 4.5: Acidification hazard for agricultural land in NSW

 Response to the issue